top of page

 • 時 (toki): This kanji for "time" combines the sun radical 日 (suggesting a connection to time or days) with 寺 (tera), indicating the pronunciation.

-By recognizing the radicals and phonetic components, learners can often infer both the meaning and pronunciation of new kanji.
+By recognizing the radicals and phonetic components, learners can often infer both the meaning and pronunciation of new kanji, making this Kanji Formation Method particularly practical.

 4. Semantic Composite Formation (会意文字, Kaii Moji)

 Semantic composite kanji merge two or more elements to create a new meaning.
-These kanji are logical combinations of existing symbols.
+These kanji are logical combinations of existing symbols, offering another layer to the richness of Kanji Formation Methods.
 Examples include:

 • 休 (kyū): This kanji means "rest" and combines 人 (person) and 木 (tree), suggesting a person resting by a tree.